banner-bg

 Turn the big day into a celebration with a 100 theme.
 Bring balloons, buy cups or napkins with 100 printed on them, or serve snacks in groups of 100.
 Focus on small finger foods like jellybeans, M&Ms, grapes, and cheese cubes.
 Split the snacks among the class.

-Alternatively, you can ask parents to send the children to school with pretzel sticks and circular crackers (like Ritz or Oreo.)
+Alternatively, you can ask parents to send children to school with pretzel sticks and circular crackers (like Ritz or Oreo.)
 Create the number 100 by placing two crackers next to a pretzel stick.

 100 days of school ideasSource